 London Broil with Balsamic-Honey Sauce

-1 cup balsamic vinegar
+- 1 cup balsamic vinegar 1 cup balsamic vinegar

-2 tablespoons butter
+- 2 tablespoons unsalted butter 2 tablespoons unsalted butter

-2 tablespoons Balsamic vinegar
+- 2 tablespoons balsamic vinegar 2 tablespoons Balsamic vinegar

-2 tablespoons honey
+- 2 tablespoons honey 2 tablespoons honey

-In a large glass cooking pan mix the 2 tablespoons balsamic vinegar, 2 tablespoons honey and olive oil.
+- In a large glass cooking pan mix the 2 tablespoons balsamic vinegar, 2 tablespoons honey and olive oil.
 With a fork poke the London broil and add it the glass pan.
 Turn to insure the meat is well covered with the mixture.
 Cover and place in the refrigerator for a couple of hours, occasionally turning the meat.

-In a small heavy bottom sauce pan add 1 cup balsamic vinegar, 3 tablespoons honey, cranberries and tart cherries.
+- In a small heavy bottom sauce pan add 1 cup balsamic vinegar, 3 tablespoons honey, cranberries and tart cherries.
 Cook over moderate high heat until reduced by half.

-When the right consistency is reached, not too thick nor too thin, need to coat the back of a spoon without looking too thick, turn off the heat and add the butter.
+- When the right consistency is reached, not too thick nor too thin, need to coat the back of a spoon without looking too thick, turn off the heat and add the butter.
 Mix well.

-Preheated oven at 375º.
+- Preheated oven at 375º.
 In a broiling pan (the one with a top part that has slits and sits over a shallow bottom pan) place the London broil.
 Cook in the oven for 20 minutes.
 Turn the oven to broil and broil on both sides for about 5 minutes in each side.

-Remove from oven, cover and set aside for a couple of minutes.
+- Remove from oven, cover and set aside for a couple of minutes.
 Re-warm the balsamic-vinegar sauce.
 Slice the meat and serve with the sauce over it.